 | Pricing | $19/ month (With code APPLOVE) | $25/ month |

-Now that we’ve reviewed the key features, let’s take a closer look at how each tool compares in more detail.
+Now that we’ve reviewed the key features of AppLaunchpad vs AppScreens, let’s take a closer look at how each app store screenshot generator tools compare in more detail.

 AppLaunchpad